Feeding older horses can present a wide range of considerations, and as ever we continue to treat each horse as an individual.

 Improving top line may be your primary concern, maybe your older horse is a good doer so weight loss may be important for maintaining prolonged health and the ability to exercise.
 Joint care and flexibility could be key for you target, or you may have further associated conditions to consider into your feeding plan such as Arthritis or Cushing’s (PPID).

-Blue Chip Senior Feed Balancer - Available as a 10 day free trial pack, 3kg tub or 2 x 3kg refills pack.
+Blue Chip Senior Feed Balancer - Available as a taster sample, 10 day free trial pack, or 3kg pouch (1 month supply for the average horse)

 - Begin with an ad-lib high fibre base for your horse’s diet; this includes grazing, forage (hay/haylage), chaff and fibre mashes if you choose to include those with your bucket feed.